 This clamp meter is incredibly intuitive and easy to use, as a matter of fact, this model is suitable for beginners and users who have never used a clamp meter before.

 Clamp meters FAQ

 Clamp meters are not difficult to use at all.
 You use a clamp meter just as you would use a multimeter.
 They have a voltage measurement system that ensures safety and convenience.

 First of all, you need to select the desired setting on the dial in the middle of the clamp meter, after that, all you need to do is to clamp the conductor on, and you’re good to go.

 Are clamp meters just multimeters with fewer functions and less accuracy?

 Clamp meters and multimeters share a lot of similarities, and clamp meters are as accurate as multimeters are.
 The only function that is less accurate is non-contact measuring.
+But Clamp Meters have a high measurement range of current as compared to multimeters.
 All other functions are accurate just like they are on the multimeter from the same price range.
 Clamp meters can have as many functions as multimeters can.

 Can I use a multimeter test leads with my clamp meter?